Judith E. Glaser: Career

 In 1980, Glaser founded Benchmark Communications, Inc., a workplace transformational consultancy firm that advises businesses on team building and leadership.
 Initially, the company operated as Judy Glaser & Associates.
 Glaser's firm was hired by Random House to write the Random House Handbook of Business Terms, a dictionary of over 3,500 industry terms.
 While writing the business term handbook, Glaser thought the word "benchmarking" stood out and renamed her company Benchmark Communications in 1984.
-Serving as chief executive officer, Glaser headed Benchmark and worked as an Organizational Anthropologist, consultant, and executive coach for CEO’s and their teams.
+As chief executive officer, Glaser headed Benchmark and worked as an Organizational Anthropologist, consultant, and executive coach for CEO’s and their teams.
 Her clients have included companies such as Clairol, Champion International Paper, Praxair, Exide, Donna Karan, Pepsi, Citibank, IBM, AT&T and Pfizer.

 In 2016 in partnership with Benjamin Croft and WBECS, Glaser launched Conversational Intelligence for Coaches, a 7 module enhanced digital program with full certification.
 The immersion program was attended by 32,000 professionals over the course of 3 years with a select group of 830 professional coaches going on to complete the prestigious C-IQ Certification.

 Additionally, Glaser was a founding member of the Harvard Coaching Institute, a partnership of executive coaches and organizational consultants.
 She has engaged in decades of research as a social scientist, and focuses her work in the corporate industry as an organizational anthropologist.
-Glaser served as an adjunct professor at Wharton University, and a visiting guest speaker schools including Harvard, Kellogg, Loyola, and the University of Chicago.
+Glaser was an adjunct professor at Wharton University, and a visiting guest speaker schools including Harvard, Kellogg, Loyola, and the University of Chicago.

 Glaser was also co-founder and chairman of the Creating WE Institute, a global research organization focused on the neuroscience of “WE” and organizational leadership.
 She was also a board member of the We Are Family Foundation as well as Expeditionary Learning.
 In 2011, she was awarded the Distinguished Alumni Award by Drexel University.

 Throughout her career, Glaser studied and researched in various academic fields including human behavior and development, psychology, anthropology, linguistics, neuroscience and transformational social sciences.
 She authored seven books and was the senior editor of the Random House Handbook of Business Terms.

-Glaser died after a three-year battle with metastatic pancreatic cancer on November 18, 2018.
+Glaser died after three years with metastatic pancreatic cancer on November 18, 2018.